joshuaebmcguire1/Powershell-Purge-Tool/README.md

 New-ComplianceSearch -Name "Remove Phishing Message" -ExchangeLocation All -ContentMatchQuery "(Received:$z..$w) AND (From:$x) AND (SUBJECT:'$u')"

-# Email a Started notification

-$SmtpClient = new-object system.net.mail.smtpClient

-$SmtpClient.EnableSsl = $true

-$MailMessage = New-Object system.net.mail.mailmessage

-$SmtpClient.Host = "$s

-$mailmessage.from = new-object System.Net.Mail.MailAddress("$y, "PowerShell Alerts")

-$mailmessage.To.add("$y")

-$mailmessage.Subject = “PowerShell O365 Purge Has Begun”

-$mailmessage.Body = "PowerShell has been instructed by $y to purge all emails from $x between the dates $z - $w and with the subject: $u.
-The reason has been given as $v.
-This Job will be completed within 30 secs."

-$smtpclient.Send($mailmessage)

 # Start the search.

 Start-ComplianceSearch -Identity "Remove Phishing Message"

-# Wait 10 Secs

-Start-Sleep -s 10

 # View Results